What we do.

-In addition to a team of highly experienced doctors and nurses, we have specialists in a wide range of roles including complementary therapy, lymphoedema care, physiotherapy, social work, bereavement, occupational therapy and spiritual care.
+In addition to a team of highly experienced doctors and nurses, we have specialists in a wide range of roles including physiotherapy, social work, bereavement, occupational therapy and spiritual care.

 Though our care is free, it isn’t free to provide.
 We rely on donations from the public, our shops, and a small amount of public funding, as well as legacies from Wills.

-Our care is rated ‘Outstanding’ by the Care Quality Commission (CQC).
+Our care is rated ‘Good’ by the Care Quality Commission (CQC).

 Palliative care is the holistic and total care of someone who is approaching the end of life.
 It aims to maintain and improve the quality of their life, and offers support during the course of the illness and following the death of the patient for their family and friends.